 It may seem intuitive to use a plunger, but it is a little more complex than most people realize.
 The most important aspect of using a plunger is keeping a tight seal over the opening the entire time.
-When the water is trapped, it still has to travel somewhere when you push and pull.
-Therefore, it will move back and forth with the plunging motions.
-This back and forth movement can dislodge all sorts of grime and debris.
+Plungers work by trapping water, which is then forced through the pipe when you push and pull on the plunger handle.
+In order for this back and forth movement to dislodge clogs, the plunger must form a watertight seal around the pipe.
 The following tips will help your plunging efforts be more effective regardless of where you are plunging:

 The most common use for a plunger is to get rid of a toilet clog.
-We recommend that you use a plunger with a funnel on the end of the cup.
-The flange can be inserted into the opening in the bottom of the bowl.
-This helps you get and maintain a tight seal.
+Toilets require a specific type of plunger, called a flange plunger, which features a funnel on the end of the cup.
+The flange should be inserted into the opening in the bottom of the toilet bowl.
+The flange helps ensure that you maintain a watertight seal while plunging.

 When removing clogged drains in a floor drain make sure the plunger is sealed tightly against the floor.
-Fold the flange into the plunger or use one without.
+As with sinks and tubs, use a plunger without a funnel or flange.

 Plunging a kitchen sink requires the same techniques as the bathroom sink with a slight difference; the kitchen sink doesn't have an overflow opening.
 However, if you have a divided sink with a drain in each section you will need to block the openings in the sections you are not plunging.

 Not every household clog can be cleared with a plunger.
 Your next step is to try using a drain snake.
 If you are still unsuccessful, you may have a bigger plumbing issue and you need to call an expert.
 Roto-Rooter professionals are available 24 hours a day to handle any bathroom plumbing emergency.